 For the first time in 30 years the Hagerstown Roundhouse Museum will not have a Christmas celebration at the museum.

 We had originally planned a limited reopening over the two weekends around Christmas however due to the upswing of the COVID 19 numbers & the need for social distancing which we cannot accommodate, the Officers & Board of Directors voted unanimously to postpone the reopening.
-We are tentatively planning on reopening in April of 2021.
+We are tentatively planning on reopening in the late spring / early summer of 2021.

 On a brighter note we will have our mobile Christmas display operating at the Valley Mall in Hagerstown.
 The display is located near the food court and is operational during Mall hours.
 Please stop by for a visit.